Stream processing: Code examples

-Another sample code fragment detects weddings among a flow of external "events" such as church bells ringing, the appearance of a man in a tuxedo or morning suit, a woman in a flowing white gown and rice flying through the air.
-A "complex" or "composite" event is what one infers from the individual simple events: a wedding is happening.
+Another sample code fragment detects weddings within a stream of external events, such as church bells ringing, the appearance of a man in a tuxedo or morning suit, a woman in a white gown, and rice being thrown.
+A "complex" or "composite" event is the high-level event inferred from these constituent events: in this case, that a wedding is occurring.